-Watford appoint Edwards as manager for 2022-23
+Watford appoint Edwards as manager from 2022-23

-Rob Edwards: Watford appoint former Forest Green boss as manager for 2022-23
+Rob Edwards: Watford appoint former Forest Green boss as manager from 2022-23

 Last updated on .From the section Watford

-Watford have appointed former Forest Green Rovers boss Rob Edwards as their new manager for the upcoming 2022-23 Championship season.
+Relegated Watford have appointed former Forest Green Rovers boss Rob Edwards as their new manager from the end of the current season.

 The confirmation follows Edwards' departure from Rovers, the club he has just led to the League Two title.